Infinnitor/pangaea-gmtk2021/README.md

 # gamists-gmtk-2021
 Ye it the game jam

-# ideas will go here:
+# main idea will go here:

+island that wants to be a continent
+- visual novel to convince nations to join your continent
+- 2d katamari
+- agar.io gameplay??????
+- metroid map movement

 # Joined together